pyros-dev/Pitch/PITCHME.md

 Benefits
 --------

-- unittests working from anywhere.
+- unittests working from anywhere, no matter the environment.
-- virtual environments become viable again.
+- virtual environments become workable again.

+One downside : Need to 'understand' Python.
+- A script is a program.
+- Your system environment is the global state.

+Note:
+- a program is a script
+- written in assembler
+- interpreted by your hardware.

 ---

-Problem: Maintenance is too heavy for one
+Problem: Maintenance becomes too heavy for one
 -----------------------------------------

 - Not easy to find and recrut developers